 For more information, or if you are interested in attending a Providence Care Board meeting, contact Chandra Davies, Director of Governance and Corporate Secretary, at 613-544-4900, Ext.
 53359.
 Please see the Board Minutes page for a full record of meetings.

-Providence Care’s Board of Directors is comprised of sixteen (16) community representatives elected by our Sponsor, Catholic Health Sponsors of Ontario (CHSO), including:
+Thirteen (13) persons elected by our Sponsor, the Catholic Health Sponsors of Ontario (CHSO), including:

 - Two (2) Francophone representatives;

-- The Principal of Queen’s University or delegate;
+- Principal and Vice-Chancellor from Queen’s University or delegate.

 - Chief Nursing Executive.